Skip to main content

 The biological opinion (BO) is a 15-year recovery plan to implement the mandates of the National Marine Fisheries Service (NMFS) as they relate to threatened and endangered fish in the Russian River and its tributaries.
 More information is available on the Sonoma Water website.

 Training and requirements: No prior experience is necessary!
 New volunteers should attend and register for a Pinniped Monitoring training.
 Volunteers will then shadow experienced volunteers until they feel comfortable on their own.
 New volunteers are required to attend one General Orientation, and encouraged to attend our affordable seminars to further their education.
+All new volunteers are required to complete the New Volunteer Onboarding Packet.
+Read the Pinniped Monitoring Duty Statement and Volunteer Handbook for more information about becoming a volunteer.

 Volunteer Trainings